 Responsibility Comment 1 CEO confirmed in a meeting with Mr Fletcher on 21 August 2014 that a current Shire officer will undertake the property management function; MFA is in the process of advising UHY Haines Norton of the need to conduct the audits in due course for both Joint Venture and Non Asset Based Units.
-2 Shire Budget adopted 21 August 2014 re fees and charges 3 Mr Fletcher requested the Department of Housing to provide an update on the drafting of the new Joint Venture Agreement 8 September 2014; Mr See responded that the Department of Housing now has all the information it.
-Mr See responded that the Department of Housing now has all the information it needs and that the lawyers are 99% completed with template and that Shire of Morawa is a priority.
-4 Property Manager to be one of the existing Shire staff;Budget adopted 21 August 2014.
-5 Policies endorsed at the August Committee meeting: Will be submitted to October 2014 Council Meeting for adoption; The Committee at the August 2014 requested Mr Fletcher to draft an additional policy regarding the criteria regarding live-in carers and visitors 6 See 5 7 Shire Budget adopted 21 August 2014 re capital works required 8 See 1 9 The Committee discussed initial ideas regarding the future direction of the facility including: • Future expansion of the facility including the construction of additional units; • How to attract private investment or providers to undertake the Aged Units complex.
+2 Shire Budget adopted 21 August 2014 re fees and charges 3 Mr Fletcher requested the Department of Housing to provide an update on the drafting of the new Joint Venture Agreement 8 September 2014; Mr See responded that the Department of Housing now has all the information it needs and that the lawyers are 99% completed with template and that Shire of Morawa is a priority.
+4 Property Manager to be one of the existing Shire staff; Budget adopted 21 August 2014.
+5 Policies endorsed at the August Committee meeting: 6 See 5 7 Shire Budget adopted 21 August 2014 re capital works required 8 See 1 9 The Committee discussed initial ideas regarding the future direction of the facility including: • Future expansion of the facility including the construction of additional units; • How to attract private investment or providers to undertake the Aged Units complex.